Neurocrine Biosciences Inc at Morgan Stanley Global Healthcare C

 Jeff Hung - Morgan Stanley, Research Division - Equity Analyst

-Welcome to Global Healthcare Conference.
-I'm Jeff Hung, one of the Biotech analysts.
-(Operator Instruction] For important disclosures, please see the Morgan Stanley Research Disclosure website at www.morganstanley.com/researchdisclosures.
-(Operator Instructions) So for this session, we have from Neurocrine Biosciences, CEO, Kevin Gorman; and CFO, Matt Abernethy.
-Welcome, guys.
+Welcome to the Morgan Stanley Global Healthcare Conference.
+I'm Jeff Hung, one of the biotech analysts.
+For important disclosures, please see the Morgan Stanley research disclosure website at www.morganstanley.com/researchdisclosures.

+If you have any questions, please reach out to your Morgan Stanley sales representative.
+For this session, we have CEO, Kevin Gorman from Neurocrine Biosciences.

 Kevin C. Gorman - Neurocrine Biosciences, Inc. - CEO & Director